 Our commitment to ESG starts at the top, with our Board of Directors and senior leadership.
-The Nominating and Governance Committee of the Board has direct oversight of our handling of ESG matters.
+The Nominating and Governance Committee of the Board has direct oversight of our handling of ESG matters and regularly considers ESG-related matters at its meetings.

-We have assembled a team dedicated to driving our ESG strategy forward and overseeing our annual reporting and responses to ESG inquiries and assessments.
+We have a team dedicated to driving our ESG strategy forward and overseeing our annual reporting and responses to ESG inquiries and assessments, which is led by a steering committee that includes our Chief Executive Officer, Chief Financial Officer and General Counsel.
 We have prioritized transparency and disclosure, particularly of our most material impacts.

 Our ESG strategy consists of three pillars: On-Screen Content and Social Impact; Workforce and Culture; and Sustainable Production and Operations.
 Each of these pillars captures important parts of our business and the way we operate.
-As we develop and publish ESG goals in each area, we will continue to ensure the goals are relevant to our business, audiences and shareholders while being ambitious and proactive.
+As we develop and publish ESG goals in each area, we will continue to ensure these goals are relevant to our business, audiences and shareholders.